-It’s not always about what you know, sometimes it’s who you know.
+It’s not always about what you know.
+Sometimes it’s who you know.
 When you get a chance, reach out to your network.
 Let them know that you are looking for employment.
 Someone should have a connection somewhere.
-Talk to your family members, some of your Facebook friends, and even your connections on LinkedIn.
-Heck, LinkedIn is more professional anyway so you may find an opportunity quicker over there.
-I know some people’s pride may get in the way, you have to check that shit at the door.
+Talk to your family members, some of your Facebook friends, and even your contacts on LinkedIn.
+LinkedIn is more professional, anyway.
+You may find an opportunity quicker.
+Some people’s pride may get in the way; you must check it at the door.
 You need a job, so don’t hesitate to ask around.
 Your next job could be a DM away.

 Be Open to Change

 If you are fired, it may be a sign that it’s time to change your career.
-You may have hated your previous job or you were not appreciated.
-Now can be a good time to start a new career.
+You may have hated your previous job, or you were not appreciated.
+Now can be an excellent time to start a new career.
 Reach out to different companies.
 Get a part-time job during the day and go to school during the evening.
-You may be able to start a new career quicker that way.
+You can start a new career quicker that way.

 An unexpected job loss is never fun, but life happens.
-Being proactive by having an emergency fund and a side hustle can help lessen the blow.
-If you ever find yourself in this situation, hopefully, these suggestions can help you make if the first few weeks after your job loss.
+It’s not the end of the world.
+If you ever find yourself in this situation, these suggestions can help you through the first few weeks after your job loss.

 Jason Butler is the owner of My Money Chronicles, a website where he discusses personal finance, side hustles, travel, and more.
 Jason is from Atlanta, Georgia.
 He graduated from Savannah State University with his BA in Marketing.
 Jason has been featured in Forbes, Discover, and Investopedia.